aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 .. warning::

     * In case of uncontrolled failover, slots created up to 30 seconds before the failover might be lost.
     * Arrival of recovered replication slots positions from the old primary to the new primary might be several seconds delayed.
-If case of delay, you might receive the same entities that you've already received when you connected to the slot after the failover without specifying a position.
+If delayed, you might receive the same entities that you've already received when you connected to the slot after the failover without specifying a position.